daveyarwood/blog.djy.io/_posts/2015-09-05-alda-a-manifesto-and-gentle-introduction.md

 [Follow the instructions here](https://github.com/alda-lang/alda#installation) to install the latest version of Alda.

+Once you've installed Alda, run `alda up` to start an Alda server in the background.
+This will take a minute, but then after that, you can leave the server running and you won't need to start it again (at least, not until the next time you restart your computer).

 You should now be able to use a handful of built-in commands that start with `alda`.
 You can parse and/or play Alda code from a file or a string of Alda code provided as a command-line argument.
 Or, you can build a score incrementally by using the Alda REPL (Read-Evaluate-Play Loop).

 # Alda 101